gloignon/promatch/README.md

 # promatch
-Promatch is an RShiny web app that allows you to access some of the basic functionalities of the powerful R package, MatchIt.
+Promatch is a simple RShiny web app that gives access to the basic functionalities of the powerful R package, MatchIt.